Design history · Contemporary ornamental typography

 2007

-Pentagram-commissioned (Michael Bierut) ornamental update of the Saks wordmark, broken into 64 tiles that could recombine for packaging, bags, and window displays.
+Pentagram-commissioned (Michael Bierut) ornamental update of the Saks wordmark, broken into 64 squares that could recombine for packaging, bags, and window displays.
 The campaign, titled "Want It", formed part of a broader Saks rebrand and appears across shopping bags, boxes, tissue paper, and window installations.
 One of the highest-profile identity programmes to use custom ornamental lettering in the 2000s.

 2008